erdogant/erdogant/README.rst

 Hi there.
 I'm Erdogan 👋

-I ❤️ to learn everyday and I am currently sharing a little bit of my knowledge to the world through my blogs and open source github projects.
+I ❤️ to learn every day and I am currently sharing my knowledge with the world through my blogs and open source GitHub projects.

-**A structured list of my repo's**
+**A structured list of my repos**

 All Repos can be found in the Repositories section.
-If Sphinx pages are available, the link will directly go to the documenation pages.
+If Sphinx pages are available, the link will directly go to the documentation pages.

 .. table::